Ballistic Windows – Discreet for Homes & Historic Buildings

 - Forced Entry Resistance Available to ASTM standards

-Residential ballistic glass generally ranges in protection levels between the eight Underwriter Laboratories ballistic specifications listed in UL 752.
-These indicate the caliber type, velocity and number of rounds fired at a square foot area of the glass.
+Residential bulletproof glass for windows ranges in protection levels between the eight Underwriter Laboratories paragraph 752 ballistic standards.
+These indicate the caliber type, velocity, and the number of rounds fired per square foot area.

 RESIDENTIAL BALLISTIC WINDOW DESIGNS

-Extremely rare due to ballistic window’s weight, we offer the widest range of replica and historical window styles – made possible due to specialized engineering and the finest components spanning the globe.
+Extremely rare due to ballistic window’s weight, we offer the broadest range of replica and historical window styles – made possible due to specialized engineering and the finest components spanning the globe.

 ADDITIONAL DESIGN Options